 My plan?
 Improve OpenVPN performance as much as possible to at least hit 20 Mbps download speeds, as you can see from the above before vs. after internet speed tests.
 (I’ve since disabled bandwidth restrictions on the OpenVPN VLAN).

 After optimizing OpenVPN’s performance, the max up/down speed is just about what the previous limits were.
 Let’s look at how you can go from 15 Mbps to 20 Mbps internet download speed on an 880 MHz CPU core router.

 OpenVPN server Location

-Whether you are using NordVPN (awesome 24/7 customer support), OVPN (best dedicated IP VPN in my opinion), or another VPN service, the first step should be to select the VPN servers that are closest to you.
-In my case, its servers that are located in South Miami.
+Whether you are using NordVPN (awesome 24/7 customer support), OVPN (best dedicated IP VPN, in my opinion), or another VPN service, the first step should be selecting the VPN servers closest to you.
+In my case, its servers are located in South Miami.
 Not much to elaborate on here… Closer is generally faster.
 Still, you should test locations for yourself because not all servers perform equally.
 Some are under more load than others.
 Thankfully, OVPN shows load levels for VPN server locations.

-If CPU isn’t a bottleneck, then feel free to enable compression.
+If the CPU isn’t a bottleneck, then feel free to enable compression.
 On the Edgerouter, compression will use CPU resources leading to higher CPU usage.
-You can disable with:
+You can disable it with:

 comp-lzo no ;deprecated - remove or use 'compress' without an algorithm

 or recommended for OpenVPN version 2.4+: